-Diana Apetauerova, MD (Director of Movement Disorders Center) and Janet Zani, MS, APRN, BC were awarded a grant from the Robert E. Wise Research and Education Institute for their project, "Effects of subthalamic nucleus stimulation on striatal dopaminergic transmission in patients with Parkinsons disease- A pilot study".
+Diana Apetauerova, MD (Director of Movement Disorders Center) and Janet Zani, MS, APRN, BC were awarded a grant from the Robert E. Wise Research and Education Institute for their project, "Effects of subthalamic nucleus stimulation on striatal dopaminergic transmission in patients with Parkinsons disease- A pilot study."

 This study will look at dopamine activity before and after deep brain stimulation (DBS) surgery to see if, what, changes occur in the brain.
 DBS surgery is an established treatment option for Parkinsons disease (PD) that directly changes brain activity with reversible effects.
 The mechanism or underlying principles by which DBS surgery benefits patients with PD, however, remains unclear.
 PD is caused by loss of dopamine-secreting neurons (nerve cells) in the part of the brain that affects movement.
 Medications used to treat the symptoms of PD are generally those that are targeted to replace this dopamine loss.
 DaTscan™ (Ioflupane I 123 Injection) in brain SPECT imaging is an FDA approved screening test which helps differentiate between PD and other similar movement disorders and it permits us to measure and see dopamine’s activity in the brain.
 The effectiveness of DaTscan™ for monitoring disease progression or response to therapy, such as DBS, has not yet been established.
-If you would like to find out more about this study, click here.

 Randall Davis PhD (MIT) and Dana Penney, PhD ABN were awarded a $250,000 grant from the Defense Advanced Research Agency (DARPA) for their revolutionary digital Clock Drawing Test assessment system project.
 The project involves investigating how neuropsychological testing can be reconceived in light of newly available technology, potentially enabling it to be far more sensitive in detecting, monitoring, and analyzing subtle changes in cognitive capability.
 Initial efforts have focused on the Clock Drawing Test, whereby a digitizing ballpoint pen is used to capture very detailed information about pen position and timing and to detect and analyze both the drawing and the process that produced it.
 Together with the Lahey sponsored ClockSketch Consortium (eight cooperating clinics around the country that are administering the test using the digitizing pens and their software), Drs Penney and Davis are gathering and analyzing an extensive database of neuropsychological information.